Month: May 2025

 The “Replacement Theology” of Dispensationalism

 Fulfillment Theology (Covenantal) views the covenant promises and prophecies relating to Israel as being fulfilled in Christ and to those who are in Him, as His Church.
 Christ fulfilled what Israel could not.
 He alone has the right to be called “Israel.”
 He is thus, a nation of One, as the True Israel of God.
-His Church is Spiritual Israel of […]
+His Church is Spiritual […]

 Literally a 1000 Year Kingdom? – “No Compelling Reason” To Doubt It?